-In the video, our top AV engineers address the state of AV systems in 2021, sharing real stories and real examples of how schools are all addressing the challenges faced by their staff.
+In the video, our top AV engineers address the state of AV systems, sharing real stories and real examples of how schools are all addressing the challenges faced by their staff.
 Our panel spends every day solving these challenges.

 Our goal is to help your team make better decisions while researching the equipment, the workflow, and the deployment of the right technology in your space.
 If you need help building out or improving your campus audiovisual workflow for meetings- don’t hesitate to contact Key Code Media.

 A/V Technology For Classrooms

 Let’s break down the essential elements schools should consider when adopting A/V technology.

 The camera or video source helps people visually connect with individuals at home, or in a larger lecture hall.
 For larger spaces, schools tend to go with flexible PTZ Cameras, which allow for a single camera to pan-tilt and zoom on individuals in a room- either manually or automatically based on whoever is speaking in a space.
 Some high-end production teams use video protocols like NDI, to turn their Zoom or Teams meetings into full video production.